-If you lose coverage because you have less than 140 Covered Hours in your hour bank, you will become eligible again if you work 140 Covered Hours within six consecutive months after your hour bank dropped below 140 Covered Hours.
-A lag month will then apply; coverage is reinstated on the first day of the second month following the month in which you have 140 Covered Hours in your hour bank.
-If you are unable to build up 140 Covered Hours within six consecutive months after your hour bank dropped below 140 Covered Hours, any remaining balance in your hour bank account will be forfeited.
-You must re-establish Initial Eligibility again to restore coverage.
+If you lose coverage because you have less than 140 Covered Hours in your hour bank, you will become eligible again if you get your hour bank back up to at least 140 Covered Hours again within six consecutive months after your hour bank dropped below 140 Covered Hours.
+A lag month will then apply (i.e., coverage is reinstated on the first day of the second month following the month in which you again have 140 Covered Hours in your hour bank).
+If you are unable to build up 140 Covered Hours again within six consecutive months after your hour bank dropped below 140 Covered Hours, any remaining balance in your hour bank account will be forfeited, and you must re-establish Initial Eligibility again to restore coverage.